 Primary Amenorrhea in a Teenager

 The physical exam should include height, weight, Tanner staging, and examination of external genitalia.
 Growth should be charted.
-The goal is to determine whether there are estrogen effects such as breast development and hymeneal thickening and determine external patency of the vaginal opening.
 An internal pelvic or recto-abdominal exam is not necessary.

 Initial laboratory evaluation should include follicle stimulating hormone (FSH), thyroid stimulating hormone (TSH), hCG, and prolactin (PRL) levels.
-Internal anatomy should be defined with transabdominal pelvic ultrasound.
+Internal anatomy should be evaluated with transabdominal pelvic ultrasound.

 If breast development is absent and the FSH level is high, the diagnosis is hypergonadotropic hypogonadism (40% of PA).
 This is primarily caused by gonadal dysgenesis, the most frequent cause of primary amenorrhea.
 The most common cause is Turner’s syndrome (45X).
 Pure gonadal dysgenesis (XX) and Swyer’s syndrome (XY) are other causes.
 Karyotype including microanalysis for Y chromosome material should be performed.
 Other causes of hypergonadatropic hypogonadism include gonadal injury (chemotherapy, radiation), infection (mumps), resistant ovary syndrome, 17a hydroxylase deficiency, and autoimmune causes.